davidcopley/react_planner/README.md

     3. all actions should a sequence of rudimentary operations React
     1. all props must not be react components
-    2. all props must not be functions, if a prop is a function, it should an action
+    2. all props must not be functions, if a prop is a function, it should be an action
     3. all components should be able to exist independently

 reducer naming conventions: